a-renzini/pygwb/docs/installation.rst

 .. note::

-    Using your own installation of python has several advantages: its generally easier to debug, avoids conflicts with other packages, and if you end up with a broken installation you can just delete the directory and start again.
+    Using your own installation of python has several advantages: it's generally easier to debug, avoids conflicts with other packages, and if you end up with a broken installation you can just delete the directory and start again.